Restructuring and insolvency in Norway: overview

 No special procedures apply to foreign creditors.

 The debt settlement proceedings are generally seen as inadequate (see Question 6, Debt settlement proceedings: Objective).
-There is an on-going process to modernise the legislation, but nothing specific has been initiated as yet.
+There is an on-going process to modernise the legislation.
+In January 2015 a mandate was given to review the debt settlement legislation with the purpose of making the legislative framework more modern and flexible.
+The report will be finalised by 1 March 2016.

 Description.
 This website provides official and up-to-date versions of the Norwegian bankruptcy legislation.
 At present there are no up-to-date official English translations available.